How Fast Do Delta-9 Drinks Kick In & How Long Do They Last?

 Image of a man holding a glass of Delta-9 drink in his hand.

-Most hemp-derived Delta-9 drinks take 15 to 45 minutes to kick in, reach their peak around the 1 to 2-hour mark, and last for 3 to 6 hours.
-Because premium THC beverages use nano-emulsion technology, they absorb into your bloodstream much faster than traditional gummies or baked edibles.
+Most hemp-derived Delta-9 drinks take 15 to 45 minutes to kick in, reach their peak around the 1- to 2-hour mark, and generally last for 3 to 6 hours.
+Because THC beverages often use nano-emulsion technology, your body processes them much faster than gummies or baked goods.

 That is the short answer.
 But if you are currently holding a half-empty THC seltzer and wondering, “Should I drink another one?”—put the can down.

-Understanding the exact timeline of liquid THC is the only way to avoid accidentally taking too much.
-Here is the complete breakdown of how fast these drinks hit, why they process differently than edibles, and how to control the duration of your high.
+Here is the complete breakdown of how quickly these drinks hit, why they feel different from edibles, and understand the duration of your experience.

 Why Do Drinks Hit Faster Than Gummies?

 If you are used to eating THC gummies, you know the drill: you eat one, wait two hours, and pray it kicks in.
 Drinks do not work like that.
-Delta-9 beverages sit in the “sweet spot” between smoking (which is instant) and edibles (which take forever).
+Delta-9 beverages sit in the “sweet spot” between smoking (which feels instant) and edibles (which take a long time).

 Here is why:

-Even if a drink doesn’t use nano-technology, your body simply processes heavy liquids faster than solid food.
+Even if a drink doesn’t use nano-technology, your body simply processes liquids faster than solid food.

 The Onset Comparison: